phaller/spores3/README.md

 `upickle.default`.)
 Note that when unpickling `pickledData` the target type `PackedBlockData` is specified.
 This way, **the type of the environment does not need to be provided**.
-A less convenient alternative would be to unpickle to type `BlockData[Int]` where `Int` is the type of the environment.
-This is not recommended, however, not least because the code unpickling the block is usually not aware of the environment type.
+A less convenient alternative would be to unpickle to type `BlockData[Int, Int] { type Env = Int }`.
+This is not recommended, however, because the code unpickling the block is usually not aware of the environment type.

 With a `PackedBlockData` object in our hands we can easily make a block with its environment properly initialized: